Annual canvass 2018

 If the details are correct, all you need to do is follow the instructions on the HEF.
-You can respond online at www.elecreg.co.uk/chorley , by telephone at 0808 284 1458 or by text message to 07786209358.
+Using your security codes printed on your HEF you can respond online at www.elecreg.co.uk/chorley by telephone at 0808 284 1458 or by text message to 07786209358.
 These options save us money but if you prefer, you may return the completed form in the post.
 See your HEF for further details.

 Updating incorrect or missing details

 If the details on the form are incorrect - for example, someone has moved away or moved in - follow the instructions on the form to let us know.